01 of 18

 Assessing Miniature Cabinetry for Flaws

 Aside from the obvious clunky contents, this piece of miniature furniture has a few flaws which will need to be addressed before it can shine.
-In the photo I've circled some of the more obvious things which are easy to notice.
+In the photo, we've circled some of the more obvious things which are easy to notice.
 Check your refinishing candidates for similar issues so you will know how to eliminate the worst offenders.

-Beginning in the upper left hand corner, notice the glue over run along the edges of the added panel details, as well as stray bits of unknown material which were finished over.
-On the upper right you can see where the finish is destroyed after removing large blobs of hot melt glue which had formed in the join edges.
-(I used a flat tissue blade (polymer clay blade) to remove the excess hot melt from the join.)
+Beginning in the upper left-hand corner, notice the glue overrun along the edges of the added panel details, as well as stray bits of unknown material that were finished over.
+On the upper right, you can see where the finish is destroyed after removing large blobs of hot melt glue that had formed in the join edges.
+(We used a flat tissue blade (polymer clay blade) to remove the excess hot melt from the join.)

 Simple furniture can often be adapted from basic pieces by adding trims.
-Notice how this display cabinet is basically the simple armoir project with a single window door instead of double wood doors.
-The legs of this cabinet are shaped and added to the base as if it was a small table, with the legs cut two dimensionally from a piece of wood which creates the curve across the base of the cabinet front.
-The front has been trimmed with a curved top door, matching a curved eyebrow trim, and a similar curve cut on the top of the cabinet front facing.
+Notice how this display cabinet is basically the simple armoire project with a single-window door instead of double wood doors.
+The legs of this cabinet are shaped and added to the base as if it was a small table, with the legs cut two-dimensionally from a piece of wood which creates the curve across the base of the cabinet front.
+The front has been trimmed with a curved top door, matching a curved eyebrow trim, and a similar curve cut on the top of the cabinet front-facing.
 This isn't a difficult piece to build.Continue to 4 of 18 below.

 04 of 18

-Fortunately, most pieces of mass produced dollhouse scale furniture made in recent times use glues which are easy to remove.
-This cabinet had several areas of hard, clear,shiny glue in smooth edged puddles emerging from behind the trims.
+Fortunately, most pieces of mass-produced dollhouse scale furniture made in recent times use glues that are easy to remove.
+This cabinet had several areas of hard, clear, shiny glue in smoothly edged puddles emerging from behind the trims.
 The 'jars' glued to the shelves appeared to use the same glue.

-A hair dryer will also often selectively melt hot melt glues.
-If the glues wouldn't dissolve with heat, my next step is to try rubbing alcohol (isopropanol) on a cotton bud, and if that doesn't work either, try acetone (nail polish remover) on a cotton bud.
-Use any of these methods only under well ventilated conditions!Continue to 5 of 18 below.
+A hairdryer will also often selectively melt hot melt glues.
+If the glues wouldn't dissolve with heat, our next step is to try rubbing alcohol (isopropanol) on a cotton bud, and if that doesn't work either, try acetone (nail polish remover) on a cotton bud.
+Use any of these methods only under well-ventilated conditions.Continue to 5 of 18 below.

 05 of 18